- About EUPATI

 - Contact us

-We aim to make a visible difference to you, showing you ways for a more meaningful involvement in areas like drug discovery, the safety of medicines and access to treatments.
-Along with raising public awareness overall, we want to reach people with less resources.
+We aim to make a visible difference, showing you ways that you can have a more meaningful involvement in areas like drug discovery, the safety of medicines and access to treatments.
+We want to raise public awareness, your awareness, and make you better at navigating your health system.
 Find out more about the European Patients' Academy below.

 Medicines development is a highly regulated, costly, long and complex process that is largely a mystery to the general public.
 The benefits and risks of medical treatments are difficult to understand for the person on the street, even though we spend an average of 9.5% of our national GDPs on healthcare (EC Eurostat, September 2012).
 Today, in a time of growing demand on both quality and sustainability of healthcare, it is important for us all to understand healthcare better.